CLEMON-256/Stable-diffusion/README.md

 If you'd like to run this code on Windows you will need to use WSL.
 Here is a helpul guide that can help you get started.
 [Link](https://medium.com/htc-research-engineering-blog/nvidia-docker-on-wsl2-f891dfe34ab)

-# 💻 Launch Your Software Development Career Today!

-🎓 **No degree?
-No problem!** My program equips you with everything you need to break into tech and land an entry-level software development role.

 🚀 **Why Join?**
 - 💼 **$70k+ starting salary potential**
 - 🕐 **Self-paced:** Complete on your own time